Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Dissimilar Networks

-This program, \eqref{eq:LP}, can be readily solved with LP solvers, however, we now provide conditions under which this problem admits a closed form analytic solution which is advantageous for large scale networks.
-We have found that it is typical for the solution of \eqref{eq:min_l1} to be identical to that of a relaxed $\ell_2$ program.
+Problem \eqref{eq:LP} can be readily solved with LP solvers.
+We now provide conditions under which this problem admits a closed form analytic solution; this provides better intuition about the problem and is also advantageous for the analysis of very large networks (which translate to very large LPs).